See our latest: Biden's Student Loan Forgiveness: What it Means for You

 Student loan borrowers have been paying attention since President Biden pledged during his 2020 presidential campaign to forgive $10,000 of federal student loan debt per person.
-Now, the administration is reportedly nearing a final decision.
-For now, here’s what we do know, what we don’t, updates on people who have already had their federal student loans forgiven, and critiques of possible polices.
+And it's expected that the administration will stick with that promise, forgiving $10,000 of federal student loan debt for borrowers who make $125,000 or less annually.

-Currently, the Biden administration’s forgiveness plan will reportedly include $10,000 of federal student loan forgiveness for single tax filers who make $150,000 or less or $300,000 jointly.
-For context, the average federal student loan balance is $37,000 according to Educationdata.org, a website dedicated to collecting data on the U.S. higher education system.
+The original plan forgave $10,000 of federal student loans for single tax filers who make $150,000 or less or $300,000 jointly.
+The current plan is $25,000 less, meaning tax payers who file jointly will need to have an income of $250,000 one less to qualify.
+For context, the average federal student loan balance is a little more than $37,000 according to Educationdata.org, a website dedicated to collecting data on the U.S. higher education system.
 And around 43.4 million borrowers have loans with the Education Department.

 Some progressive critics say $10,000 is not enough.
 In a recent CNBC story (opens in new tab) , Thomas Gokey, co-founder of the Debt Collective, a national union of debtors.
 “This is less than what he promised on the campaign" And some Democrats, including Senator Elizabeth Warren and Senate Majority Leader Chuck Schumer, want the administration to forgive $50,000 per borrower.